-Never have prospective buyers meet you at your home.
+Unless you are selling your car to a friend, never have prospective buyers meet you at your home.
 Agree to meet in a very public area where there will be lots of people around, preferably someplace like a grocery store or retail outlet where you know the parking lot is under video surveillance.
 Always have a friend with you as well.
 Potential attackers will be deterred if you’re not alone and if you’re in a public place.
 Never agree to meet anyplace that feels deserted or isolated.
 If you can’t have someone with you, be sure you’ve informed a family member or friend about where and when you’re having the meeting and how long it will last.
 Make sure you have your cell phone on you so someone can check in on you to make sure everything is okay.

 If you’re going to allow a potential buyer to test-drive the car, make sure you have a way to make a photocopy of the person’s driver license that has their name, address and date of birth on it.
 If you have a friend with you, leave that information with them while you ride along on the test-drive.
 Agree before the test-drive on the route you’ll take – and 15 minutes is more than enough time for a potential buyer to get a feel for the car.